Green Bay Packers News: Team May Have Found The Next Jordy Nelson In Receiver J’Mon Moore

 J’Mon Moore may not be a household name with anyone outside of the most dedicated Green Bay Packers fans, but there are rumblings that the rookie could be the team’s long-awaited replacement to Jordy Nelson.

 The Packers cut the Pro Bowl wide receiver in March, losing one of the most productive wideouts in team history.
-Since 2008, Nelson put together 550 catches for 7,848 yards and 69 touchdowns, become a favorite target for Aaron Rodgers.
+Since 2008, Nelson put together 550 catches for 7,848 yards and 69 touchdowns, becoming a favorite target for Aaron Rodgers.
 But as Rodgers returns from missing most of the last season with an injury, he may have a new target in J’Mon Moore, ESPN reports.

 Moore said he has been thinking about filling Nelson’s role ever since the Packers selected him in the fourth round at the NFL Draft.